pypa/packaging.python.org/source/guides/analyzing-pypi-package-downloads.rst

 Run queries in the `BigQuery web UI`_ by clicking the "Compose query" button.

-Note that the rows are stored in separate tables for each day, which helps limit costs if you are only interested in recent downloads.
-To analyze the full history, use `wildcard tables
+Note that the rows are stored in separate tables for each day, which helps limit the cost of queries.
+These example queries analyze downloads from recent history by using `wildcard tables
 <https://cloud.google.com/bigquery/docs/querying-wildcard-tables>`__ to
-select all tables.
+select all tables and then filter by ``_TABLE_SUFFIX``.

 Counting package downloads
 --------------------------